-At some point toward the end of pregnancy, you might experience Braxton Hicks, those “practice” contractions that come and go, usually mild and irregular.
+At some point toward the end of pregnancy, you might experience Braxton Hicks.
+These are “practice” contractions, usually mild and irregular, that come and go.
 But when it’s the real deal, the contractions change.
 They start to become stronger, longer, and more regular.

 True labor contractions typically last between 30 to 70 seconds and come at consistent intervals.

-They don’t go away even when you change position, take a walk, or rest. and radiate to the back If you notice this pattern, don’t brush it off.
+If you notice this pattern in your contractions, don’t brush it off.
 Grab your hospital bag and make that call to your healthcare provider.

 We’ve all seen it in the movies, a dramatic gush of water followed by a mad dash to the hospital.
 But in reality, when your water breaks, it might be a steady trickle or even a small leak.